rosepearson/GeoFabrics/README.md

 ## Introduction

-The GeoFabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.
+The `geofabrics` package includes routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure), and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.

 ### General workflow